cap-js/docs/guides/databases.md

 ## Node.js Runtime Handling BLOBs

 Formerly, `LargeBinary` elements, a.k.a.
-BLOBs, always got served as any other column.
+BLOBs, always were returned as any other data type.
 Now, they are skipped from _SELECT *_ queries.
-Yet, you can still enforce reading them by explicitly selecting them.
-In this case the BLOB properties are returned as readable.
+Yet, you can still enforce reading BLOBs by explicitly selecting them.
+In this case the BLOB properties are returned as readable streams.

 For example: